 The Company entered into an agreement in May 2011 whereby the Company can earn a 100% interest in certain mineral claims known as the "Seagull Property" from Panarc Resources Ltd ("Panarc").
 Under the agreement, the Company must make an initial \$15,000 cash payment (completed) and issue 100,000 common shares (completed).
 The Company must incur aggregate exploration expenditures of \$300,000 within a 3 year period.
 Panarc will retain a royalty equal to 2% of net smelter returns, of which the Company may purchase one percent (1.0%) for \$1,000,000, such that the royalty would be reduced to 1.0%.
-Panarc and the Company were related by virtue of a common director.
+At the time of the May 2011 agreement, Panarc and the Company were related by virtue of a common director.
+During the period the Company returned the property to Panarc and wrote off \$75,524 of related costs.